Department of Curriculum and Instruction

 The Curriculum and Instruction Department provides several undergraduate teacher licensure programs and a minor in ESL/Bilingual Education.

-The Early Child Care and Education (ECCE) - Leadership Emphasis Non-Licensure is designed for those already in or wanting to assume a leadership role in the early childhood profession, including but not limited to child care program directors and administrators as well as individuals working for early childhood focused organizations.
+The Early Child Care and Education (ECCE) - Leadership Emphasis Non-Licensure is an online program designed for those already in or wanting to assume a leadership role in the early childhood profession, including but not limited to child care program directors and administrators as well as individuals working for early childhood focused organizations.
 This is a degree-completion program.
 See specific admission requirements.

 In addition to the programs offered through the department, the department supports grades K-12 area majors in several fields.
 Broad area majors are as follows: